UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 ???- info "Example requirements specification"

-    Here is an example requirements specification:
+    Here is an example of the needs part of the requirements specification:

     Requirement ID | Requirement Description | Acceptance Criteria | Test Cases
     ---------------|-------------------------|---------------------|------------